Foss Maritime

 Foss Maritime (formerly Foss Launch and Tug Company), is an American tugging company.
 The company was founded in 1889 by Thea Foss (1857–1927) and her husband Andrew Foss.
 The company is now the largest tug and towing concern on the west coast of the United States.

 On July 2, 2013, Foss Marine Holdings announced that (effective at that date) it would merge all of its operations and resources under a single name: 'Foss Maritime Company'.

 Founding and early years

-The Foss concern began in 1889 with a single rowboat which Thea Foss rented by the day in Tacoma while her husband Andrew, a builder, was working on a construction project.
+The Foss concern began in 1889 with a single rowboat which Thea Foss rented by the day in Tacoma, Washington while her husband Andrew, a builder, was working on a construction project.
 At the end of the building, the Fosses realized that Thea's boat had made them more money than Andrew's carpentry.
 They acquired more boats and soon began operating larger vessels, branching out into sailboats, naptha launches, gasoline-engined vessels, and scows and barges.
 By 1916 Foss Launch and Tug Company bought Captain O.G.
 Olson's Tacoma towing business, including the steam tugs Echo, Elf, and Olympian.
 When Thea Foss died in 1927, the company owned 27 gasoline, diesel, and steam powered vessels, and numerous unpowered barges.